w-stephen/datumpilot/docs/05_architecture_overview.md

 - Choose Next.js App Router with server actions for app and API boundaries.
 - Use Supabase (Auth, Postgres with RLS, Storage) as primary backend platform; no separate backend service.
 - Canonical `FcfJson` schema stored as `jsonb`; deterministic rules/calcs are authoritative over AI outputs.
-- Multi-agent orchestration pattern (Extraction, Combined, Interpretation, QA) with QA as final arbiter.
+- 2-agent architecture (Extraction + Explanation) with deterministic authority and derived confidence (ADR-007).
+- GPT-5.1 model selection for both agents with prompt caching (ADR-008).
 - Private storage with signed URLs; no public blobs; uploads limited to image/PDF/STEP/CSV metadata.
 - Export pipeline uses server-side SVG + `sharp` PNG; no client-side export for persistence reasons.
-- Error codes (`E001`–`E00x`) standardized in rules engine and surfaced to AI for repair/QA.
+- Error codes (`E001`–`E00x`) standardized in rules engine and surfaced to AI for repair/explanation.
 - Units/precision as user settings persisted in `user_settings`; all calculators/exports derive from this, not ad-hoc props.
 - Observability stack: Sentry for errors + PostHog for product metrics; correlation IDs required on AI/API calls.
 - Performance budget: live preview ≤50 ms P90; `/api/fcf/interpret` ≤400 ms P90 at 1 rps; retries/backoff on AI calls.